Securiti announces a $75M Series C Funding RoundView

 On 1 December 2020, New Zealand’s new Privacy Act 2020 came into effect.
-Our experts at SECURITI.ai have compiled the following list of compliance actions to remind organizations of their obligations under New Zealand’s new Privacy Act.
+Our experts at Securiti have compiled the following list of compliance actions to remind organizations of their obligations under New Zealand’s new Privacy Act.

-Organizations must notify privacy breach that has caused serious harm to the affected individual or is likely to do so, to the Privacy Commissioner and the affected individuals as soon as practicable after becoming aware of the breach.
+Organizations must notify privacy breach that has caused serious harm to the affected individual or is likely to do so, to the Privacy Commissioner and the affected individuals as soon as practicable or within 72 hours after becoming aware of the breach.
 Where it is not reasonably practicable to notify the affected individual or each member of a group of affected individuals, organizations must notify the public in a manner that no individual is identified.
 Companies that fail to notify privacy breaches without any reasonable excuse would be liable on conviction to a fine not exceeding $10,000.

 Where an organization outsources data storage or data processing activities to a third-party, the third-party will be considered an agent to the organization.
 The principal data collecting organization will be responsible to fulfill the breach notification obligations, despite the fact that the breach is caused by any third-party acting as its agent.
 Anything relating to a notifiable privacy breach that is known by any employee or member of the third-party will be considered to be known by the principal data collecting organization.

 Organizations must respond to a data subject’s access request as soon as is reasonably practicable, and in any case not later than 20 working days after the day on which the request is received.
 Where an organization refuses to respond to an access request, the individual has the right to complain before the privacy commissioner who may issue a binding access determination requiring the company to disclose personal information to the individual.